Exodus Geohaghon: International career

 In November 2008, Geohaghon was called into the England C squad by Paul Fairclough for the match against Italy.
 The game ended in a 2–2 draw, with Geohaghon playing the full game.
 He also played in a 1–0 defeat against Belgium in May 2009, which was his final game for the team because of age restrictions.
 Both of these games were part of the 2007–09 International Challenge Trophy.

+Coaching career

+In February 2026, Geohaghon was appointed manager of Northern Premier League Division One Midlands club Darlaston Town 1874.
+He left the club on 29 April following what chairman Anthony Follows described as "a difficult run of results".

 Style of play

 He is known for his long-throwing ability.
 His frame also gives him a natural advantage in the air, as well as great ball winning strength.